 Rather than relying solely on verbal instructions, the iPad allows physicians the opportunity to visually communicate valuable educational information to the patient, including the course of treatment and follow-up care.
-Out of hospitals around the country who have implemented iPads as a means of improving discharge communication, 63% saw an improvement in survey responses regarding patient satisfaction (Kang, 2013).
+Out of hospitals around the country that have implemented iPads as a means of improving discharge communication, 63% saw an improvement in survey responses regarding patient satisfaction (Kang, 2013).
 The ability to improve patient education ultimately leads to lower readmission rates and a higher ROI for hospitals and other medical facilities.
 This could save hospitals millions of dollars per year on patient reimbursement fees and Medicare penalties.

 In extended stay situations such as hospitals, the ability to make patients feel comfortable is a key component of the treatment process.
-Games on the iPad, and applications such as Skype that allow patients to stay connected with friends and family help to provide a much needed distraction and produce an additional level of comfort.
+Games on the iPad, and applications such as Skype that allow patients to stay connected with friends and family help to provide a much-needed distraction and produce an additional level of comfort.

 The use of iPads allows physicians the ability to provide valuable medical information in a more light-hearted manner.
-For younger patients, the use of pictures on an iPad can help a child feel more comfortable, and will reduce many of the negative feelings (fear, pain, etc…) associated with treatment.
+For younger patients, the use of pictures on an iPad can help a child feel more comfortable and will reduce many of the negative feelings (fear, pain, etc…) associated with treatment.

 The use of tablets for computerized physician order entry (CPOE) of prescription refills and Rx authorizations has helped to significantly improve turnaround times – some say up to 90% (Adil, 2012).
-In serious medical situations this turnaround time could mean the difference between life and death.
+In serious medical situations, this turnaround time could mean the difference between life and death.
 The ability to send this information electronically also eliminates any errors in understanding handwriting – an issue that causes an estimated 7,000 deaths per year!

 As the healthcare industry continues to find additional uses for iPads and other tablets, the use of these mobile devices will continue to increase.
-The benefits of these devices are unmistakable, but from an infection control standpoint these devices create a new roaming “high-touch” surface that can transfer dangerous pathogens between patients and physicians.
+The benefits of these devices are unmistakable, but from an infection control standpoint, these devices create a new roaming “high-touch” surface that can transfer dangerous pathogens between patients and physicians.
 As long as these mobile devices are properly disinfected on a regular basis, the iPad can continue to help increase the efficiency of the healthcare industry going forward.